-The Company has established, implemented, and maintains policies and procedures designed to detect any risk of failure to comply with the obligations under the Law 87(I)/2017, as well as the associated risks, and has put in place measures and procedures designed to minimize such risk and to enable the Commission to exercise their power effectively under that Law.
+The Company has established, implemented, and maintains policies and procedures designed to detect any risk of failure to comply with the obligations under Law 87(I)/2017, as well as the associated risks, and has put in place measures and procedures designed to minimize such risk and to enable the CySEC to exercise its powers effectively under that Law.
 When elaborating those policies, the Company took into account the nature, scale and complexity of its business and the nature and range of investment services and activities provided in the course of that business.